brendenlake/structural-sparsity/README.md

 The input data is a matrix of objects and features.
 The structural sparsity model learns a sparse graph to organize the set of objects.
 The algorithm searches for a graph that explains the features while favoring sparse graph structures.
 Each graph defines a Gaussian Markov Random Fields with latent variables.

 Please cite the following paper:
-Lake, B. M., Lawrence, N. D., and Tenenbaum, J. B. (2016).
-The emergence of organizing structure in conceptual representation.
-Preprint available on arXiv.org.
+[Lake, B. M., Lawrence, N. D., and Tenenbaum, J. B. (2016).
+The emergence of organizing structure in conceptual representation.](https://arxiv.org/abs/1611.09384) Preprint available on arXiv:1611.09384.

 ### REQUIREMENTS